-Looking for a late afternoon walk on the way home from a meeting in the south of Sydney, I figure Kamay Botany Bay National Park is a good option.
+Looking for a late afternoon walk on the way home from a meeting in the south of Sydney, I head to Kamay Botany Bay National Park for the Cape Baily Coast Walk.
 It’s been many years since I last visited, and with warm weather forecast a walk along the coast seems like a good idea.
-I’m not exactly sure what route I’ll take, as I set off along the Cape Baily Track from the large parking area at the end of Cape Solander Drive.
+I set off along the Cape Baily Track from the large parking area at the end of Cape Solander Drive.

-The track follows the edge of the Hawkesbury sandstone cliffs, formed around 7400 years ago by wave action when the sea levels stopped rising.
+The Cape Baily Track follows the edge of the Hawkesbury sandstone cliffs, formed around 7,400 years ago by wave action when the sea levels stopped rising.
 While the idea of a coastal walk on a warm afternoon seemed like a smart idea, there’s no access to the water for swimming anywhere around here!

 After one kilometre is the Tabbigai Gap, a deep and narrow sea-inlet also known as a zawn.
 Signage near here explains how a small community of fishermen constructed houses into the Tabbigai Cliffs between 1920 and 1969.
 Water was piped into tanks from a natural spring above the cliffs, and a network of paths and steps connected the dwellings.
 Just before the Tabbigai Gap, the Tabbigai Gap Trail heads directly inland.